dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Transcriptómica/Single-cell RNA-seq/scRNA-seq processing pipeline.md

 - Rows: transcripts.
 - Columns: cells.

 The `mtx` and `h5ad` formats are used to store gene expression matrices, with `h5ad` offering additional capabilities for storing metadata and annotations.
+The matrix is loaded in R, and subject to [[scRNA-seq analysis]].